davibarreira/Vizagrams.jl/docs/src/tutorials/7_composite.md

 the column `Origin`.
 Once the dataset is grouped, we create a plot.
 Then, each plot is combined using the beside operator `→`.

-One might with to apply different colors to each plot.
+One might wish to apply different colors to each plot.
 This can be done by creating a scale function, as shown next:

 ```@example 1